 Donation offers are reviewed first by the Curatorial Staff who make recommendations to the Collections Committee.
-The committee is composed of Trustees, Honorary Trustees, and Overseers, knowledgeable in the scope and content of the Village’s collections.
+The committee is composed of Trustees, Honorary Trustees, and members of the Council of Ambassadors, knowledgeable in the scope and content of the Village’s collections.
 Collections Committee recommendations are reviewed and voted on by the Village’s Board of Trustees.
 Following the Board’s approval of the donation you will receive a Deed of Gift form, documenting the transfer of ownership of the object(s) to Old Sturbridge Village.

 Can I mail or drop off a donation?